The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

-\item Interpretation of \emph{all} probabilities as \emph{predictions of relative frequencies} in frequently repeated measurements at a single (always equally prepared) system or in a simultaneous measurement at a (thought of) large number of dynamically independent equal copies of the system (= \emph{statistical ensemble}). \end{itemize}

-\item Time-Evolution of a State \begin{itemize} \itemsep{0.25em}
+\item Time-Evolution [of a State] \begin{itemize} \itemsep{0.25em}

-\item is purely deterministic (for a \emph{closed} or isolated system as considered here) and is generated by the time-independent energy observable called {\scshape Hamilton}ian (= {\scshape Hamilton} function $h$ resp. {\scshape Hamilton} operator $H$) according to a canonical resp. unitary transformation and enables (in principle) the prediction of a future expectation value for times $t>0$ given the present one (at $t=0$), for example, the position of a particle in \emph{motion}.
+\item is purely deterministic (for a \emph{closed} or isolated system as considered here) and is generated by the time-independent energy observable called {\scshape Hamilton}ian (= {\scshape Hamilton} function $h$ resp. {\scshape Hamilton} operator $H$) according to a canonical resp. unitary transformation.
+It enables the physicists, in principle, to predict a future \emph{expectation value} for times $t>0$, given the present one at $t=0$, for example, the position of a particle in \emph{motion}.

 \item does not change the entropy, in particular pure resp. mixed states remain pure resp. mixed.

 \item is equivalent to the well-known differential equations of {\scshape Hamilton} resp. {\scshape Schrö\-ding\-er} (for pure states).